Skip to main content

 Memory Management

-// Use direct memory (default) - best for I/O
+// Direct/native memory (default) - best for I/O

 SuspendingStreamingCompressor.create(